pcross0405/BandU/README.md

 <p align="justify">These real space functions can then be projected onto the Fermi surface to provide a clear visual
 for where a nesting vector may combine two points in reciprocal space.</p>

-<p align="justify">This package is designed to be very straightforward in its use, offering Fermi surface and BandU functions
+<p align="justify">This package is designed to be very straightforward in its use, offering Fermi surface and BandU function
 visualizations in as little as 5 lines of Python script.
 This package can also be used to just visual the Fermi surface, without
 BandU projections, if provided with the necessary k-point and eigenvalue data.</p>